 - Victor Galaz

 In an academic and funding structure rigged to benefit individual work and single-disciplinary thinking he finds that having the time to delve into these matters is very important.
-And taking a transdisciplinary approach to environmental and sustainability challenges is something that Victor has found interesting from the start:
+And taking a transdisciplinary approach to environmental and sustainability challenges is something Victor has found interesting right from the start.

 “For some reason I always felt a need to understand sustainability issues through a political lens.
 And, wanting the wider perspective, I was drawn to multidisciplinary projects.
 It’s challenging to bring together many different research fields to work together on research questions, but I think it is absolutely necessary if we want to be able to face today’s challenges,” he says.

-Facing these challenges is about solving very complex problems that cut across many different sectors and scales in society, tackling environmental problems that at inherently connected to complex political institutions.
+Facing these challenges is about solving very complex problems that cut across many different parts of society, tackling environmental problems that are inherently connected to complex political institutions.